 The cream will start to emulsify after about five minutes, but will still be runny – keep beating!
 By ten minutes, it will look nice and thick, but still drop off of a spoon.
 You will need to beat another five minutes and by then you should have a nice, thick cream that stays on the spoon even when you turn it upside down.
 NOW, it’s ready!

+This cream is best suited for dry or mature skin.
+(If you have oily skin or want something lighter, try Basil Anti-Aging Face Cream.)
 When you first put this cream on, it seems a little thick – just rub it in and give it a few minutes.
 It will soak it and leave your skin so smooth and soft.
 This is definitely one of my most loved items!